mhbeals/mhwood.github.io/histories/hndm.md

 interface also includes indexes which allows users to restrict their searches by country, state, city, type of access, language, frequency of publication, title and dates.
-Users can also search by word, which uses the system's underlying OCR files, and the results highlight the search terms in the PDF.
+Users can also search by word, which uses the system’s underlying OCR files, and the results highlight the search terms in the PDF.
 The interface also allows users to access detailed bibliographic descriptions of the newspaper titles.